springboardmentor0328/Image_Recognition_System_Infosys_Internship_Oct2024/README.md

 * **User Management**: Add user profiles.<br/>
 * **Glowing Button UI**: Aesthetic UI design with glowing buttons for better user experience.<br/>
 <br/>

+**Face Recogntion.ipynb** : This file contains the Python code for the Face Recognition Model<br/>
+**FaceRecognitionApp.py** : This file is the main application for Face Recognition .
+Run This File using the instructions given below. <br/>

 **Requirements**<br/>
 Ensure you have the following installed on your system:<br/>